15 of the Most Gorgeous Hot Springs in the World

 Jae Sorn Hot Spring—Thailand

 Not only is Thailand one of the most budget-friendly places to travel in the world, but it’s also home to the breathtaking Jae Sorn Hot Spring.
 Nestled among rocky terrain in Chae Son National Park, this hot spring has an average temperature ranging from 176 to 212 degrees Fahrenheit.
-While it’s particularly beautiful during its misty morning hours, the spring’s warm waters create beautiful ambiance any time of the day.
+While it’s particularly beautiful during its misty morning hours, the spring’s warm waters create a beautiful ambiance at any time of the day.
 It’s also common to cook eggs in the hot spring; eggs can be purchased at nearby stands.
 Check out these gorgeous beaches with the clearest water in the world.

 Inferno Crater Lake—New Zealand

 Located in the Waimangu Volcanic Rift Valley in New Zealand, Inferno Crater Lake is the world’s largest hot spring.
 Its temperatures range from 95 to 176 degrees Fahrenheit and has a maximum depth of 98 feet.
 Since Inferno Crater is connected to Frying Pan Lake, their temperatures and water levels depend on where they are in their unique 38-day hydrothermal system cycle.
-When Inferno Crater’s water levels are low, the lake appears as a dull grey color.
+When Inferno Crater’s water levels are low, the lake appears as dull grey color.
 When its levels are high, the lake glistens with an intense sky blue color.

 Frying Pan Lake—New Zealand